 “What?”
 He laughs, but under his smile I can see he’s hurt.

 I hate myself.
 “Oh.”
+He says.
 I hate myself.
 I really hate myself.

 “Um this was fun.”
 I lie as we approach our destination.

 “Yeah it really was.”
 He seems to be telling the truth, how can he possibly think this was fun?
 Hell is less painful.
-That was hell.
+Having my eyeballs hacked at with a toothpick would be less painful.
 “So I’ll see you around.”
 I say and speed walk into the pub.